Authors: Neal Hughes, David Galeano and Steve Hatfield-Dodds

 Higher temperatures and lower winter rainfall

 Australian average temperatures have increased by about 1oC since 1950 (BOM and CSIRO 2018).
 Recent decades have also seen a trend towards lower average winter season rainfall in the southwest and southeast of Australia (Figure 5, BOM and CSIRO 2018).
 This drying trend is the largest sustained change in Australian rainfall since records began (BOM and CSIRO 2018) and it is linked with atmospheric changes associated with global warming (Cai and Cowan 2013, Cai, Cowan and Thatcher 2012, BOM and CSIRO 2018, CSIRO 2012).

-While some clear trends in rainfall are begining to emerge, there is still significant uncertainty over long-term future rainfall.
+While some clear trends in rainfall are beginning to emerge, there is still significant uncertainty over long-term future rainfall.
 Although global climate models generally predict a decline in winter season rainfall across southern Australia, and more time spent in drought (BOM and CSIRO 2018), the likely magnitude of these effects is uncertain (CSIRO and BOM 2015).